 The resemblance of this jacket to a favorite sweatshirt also applies to its breathability.
 If you wouldn't feel comfortable going for a jog in a sweatshirt, you're unlikely to want to do it wearing the Starter Windbreaker.
 It also only repels water for a short time, becoming saturated more quickly than most other windbreakers we tested — though the snuggly interior helps keep you drier for longer.
 And — like a sweatshirt — it's fairly bulky to pack with you.
 But the price is right, and if comfort is your queen, this homey jacket is a win.

-It's also one of the largest, thickest, heaviest jackets we tested, making it a beast to try to wrangle into a backpack or suitcase.
+The Charles River is one of the largest, thickest, heaviest jackets in our test, and it certainly doesn't win any accolades for packability.
 While the fleece lining is much appreciated on chilly days, it adds so much warmth that on mild days over a tank top, we found ourselves sweating, and wouldn't be something we'd grab for daily wear.
-Its unisex fit also poses problems for many women, who often find themselves swimming even upon sizing down.
-Additionally, the hood doesn't accommodate our ponytails and buns the way others we tested do.
+Its unisex fit may also pose a problem.
+Some of our testers found themselves swimming it it, even though we sized down.
+Additionally, the hood won't accommodate ponytails and buns the way others we tested do.
 The front pocket behind the kangaroo pocket is narrow and goes all the way through, allowing no safe haven for your belongings.
-But if you're searching for a windbreaker that can handle serious chill and offers protection from light rain and stray splashes at the lake, the Wind and Water Pullover is a great choice.
+But if you're searching for a windbreaker that can handle serious chill and that offers protection from light rain and stray splashes at the lake, the Classic Striped Pullover is a great choice.

 Made of: River Tech Nylon

-As a super breathable coat, the Axen sacrifices a fair amount of protection.
-Not that you'll need as much while you're outside sweating it out, but it makes this jacket not a great choice for everyday activities, as the breeze easily cuts through.
+As a super breathable coat, the Axen Windproof Jacket sacrifices a fair amount of protection.
+Breathability is great when you're outside sweating it out, but this jacket isn't the best choice for casual everyday activities, as the breeze easily cuts through.
 It also lacks a hood, again punting this windbreaker further into the realm of high output activities rather than everyday endeavors.
 Still, if you're on the hunt for a budget-friendly option to wear on your next bike ride or trail run, it's a solid choice.

 The Core 10 Performance Windbreaker is stylish and puts out a solid performance to boot.
 Its mesh lining adds a little warmth on a cool day while wicking sweat away when you warm up.
 This double-layer construction provides decent wind and water protection in mild to moderate conditions.
 The elastic cuffs are wide and comfortable to slide up your forearms, while the dual-direction zipper allows you to zip it your way.
 Its pockets are impressively large and zip closed to keep your belongings secure.